-Diana Vidrașcu (b.
-Iasi, Romania, 1987) is a filmmaker based in Paris, France.
+Diana Vidrașcu (1987, Romania) is a filmmaker based in Paris, France.
 She received her MA in Cinematography at the National Film Academy in Bucharest, working mainly on fiction and documentary films.
 After participating in the Berlinale Talent Campus in 2008, the films she directed were shown in festivals such as BFI London Film Festival Experimenta, Côté Court Pantin France, Camera Obscura San Francisco USA, Process Film Festival Riga Latvia, CineAutopsia Bogota Colombia, Northern Wave Iceland, BIEFF Experimental Film Festival Bucharest.

-Working with film, photography and installation, Diana Vidrascu questions the narrative devices of cinema by challenging the limits of and codes of film genres.
+Working with film, photography and installation, Diana Vidrascu questions the narrative devices of cinema by challenging the limits of the narrative discourse and codes of the film genres.

-With a strong background in cinematography, her films as director reveal a meditation on the visual language.
-The storytelling displays interruptions in the logic flow of events, creating parallels with the fragility of memory, the personal image of time, and the paradigms through which reality is perceived.
+With a strong background in cinematography, her films reveal a meditation on the visual language.
+The storytelling displays interruptions in the logic flow of events, creating parallels with the fragility of memory and the personal perception of time.

-She directed: What time is made of, 16mm, 10’ (2017), Gylfaginning – The Deluding of King Gylfi, 16mm, 18’ (2017) and is currently in post-production with Silence of the Sirens, 16mm, 33’.
+She directed: What time is made of (2017), 16mm, 10’ , Gylfaginning – The Deluding of King Gylfi (2017), 16mm, 18’ , Silence of the Sirens (2019), 16mm, 34’ and is currently in production with Volcano (2019), 16mm, 20’.
 For the past 10 years she’s been working internationally as a director of photography for film directors and contemporary artists such as: Louis Henderson, Emilija Skarnulyte, Julien Crépieux, Peter Snowdon.
 In parallel with her filmmaking practice she’s also working with Re:Voir Video, a leading experimental film distributor.

 Updated resume and filmography available here: CV